 At The Perse, we use our independence to select from the very best sixth form courses on offer as judged by our academic departments.
 Our dual aim is always to maximise both student learning and exam attainment and our courses are selected accordingly from the variety of formats available: A level, Pre-U and International A level.

-Music, philosophy, physics and psychology are offered as two year Pre-U courses – a high-quality, university recognised, two-year alternative to A levels with an emphasis on independent research, and in which many of our students have achieved a grade higher than the A level A*.
-Chemistry is offered as both an A level course and a Pre-U course.
+Music, philosophy, physics, psychology and chemistry (from September 2018) are offered as two year Pre-U courses – a high-quality, university recognised, two-year alternative to A levels with an emphasis on independent research, and in which many of our students have achieved a grade higher than the A level A*.
 Biology follows the International A level; a course that ideally suits the aspirations of those studying the subject at The Perse and which is recognised around the globe as an A level equivalent.